nayefahmad/time-series-notes/src/2022-07-18_trend-stationary-versus-difference-stationary-time-series.md

 This model says that there is no systematic trend.
 Instead, there is a systematic *dependence structure* across values of the series.

+What if both these models (the trend + white noise and the AR model) seem to account for the data pretty well?
+Then we should keep an open mind and not be too confident in either one of them.

+Here’s an analogy: In optimization theory, there are three classes of
+problems: 1) one unique solution 2) no solutions 3) infinite solutions

+This is somewhat analogous to statistical models: the model you specified could be the unique correct model (great!).
+Or it might be completely inappropriate; or it might be one of many other possible models that could account for the data.
+In the latter two cases, don’t take your model’s estimates too seriously.

 ## 1.1 References

 1. Nelson & Kang, *Pitfalls in the use of time as an explanatory